s-AVE/AdventureWorksCompany/README.md

 | North America | 2.14% — lowest |

 The overall return rate of 2.17% remains within an acceptable retail threshold (below 5%).
-However, Pacific warrants closer attention — particularly for the Vests product type, which records the highest return rate in that region.
+However, Pacific warrants closer attention particularly for the **Vests** product type, which records the highest return rate in that region.
 This may indicate a size mismatch or differing quality expectations in the Pacific market.